zcorpan/html-parser-book/manuscript/parser.md

 >
 > March 2009
 >
 > : IE8 is released.
 It has four layout modes.
 To pass Acid2, the new ones make a table close a paragraph.
-The parser behavior of `<p><table>` is now thonly HTML parsing difference between the quirks and standards modes that is interoperably implemented in all of the top 4 browser engines.
+The parser behavior of `<p><table>` is now the only HTML parsing difference between the quirks and standards modes that is interoperably implemented in all of the top 4 browser engines.
 >
 > March 31st 2009
 >